l-brevault/FELIN/readme.md

 ## Getting Started

-Just clone (or download the files) and you are set to go
+Just clone (or download the files in the master) and you are set to go

 ### Prerequisites